 Electrical Outlet Receptacles

-- Outlet receptacles for general use can be no closer than within 20 ft. of a pool or in-ground spa if they are not GFCI-protected; and no closer than 6 feet away if they are GFCI protected
+- Outlet receptacles for general use can be no closer than 20 feet from a pool or in-ground spa if they are not GFCI-protected, and no closer than 6 feet away if they are GFCI protected.

 Most devices and equipment serving pools or spas and the surrounding areas must be protected by ground-fault circuit interrupter (GFCI) devices.
 This includes but is not limited to: